sbt/website/src/sphinx/Detailed-Topics/Testing.md

 ### testQuick

-The testQuick task, like testOnly, allows to filter the tests to run to specific tests or wildcards using the same syntax to indicate the filters.
+The `testQuick` task, like `testOnly`, allows to filter the tests to run to specific tests or wildcards using the same syntax to indicate the filters.
 In addition to the explicit filter, only the tests that satisfy one of the following conditions are run: